 2nd class – unreserved seating, free for all

-1. Go to http://www.indianrailways.gov.in/ to get your train number, information on what trains go to each station, and the station codes.
+- Go to http://www.indianrailways.gov.in/ to get your train number, information on what trains go to each station, and the station codes.

-4. Unless you book your train well ahead of time, you will most likely have a wait list.
-If the wait list isn’t too long, you have a good chance of having your rail ticket confirmed on the day of departure, especially if you are on 3AC.
-2AC can be a problem because there are less seats in that class.
+- Unless you book your train well ahead of time, you will most likely have a waitlist.
+If the waitlist isn’t too long, you have a good chance of having your rail ticket confirmed on the day of departure, especially if you are on 3AC.
+2AC can be a problem because there are fewer seats in that class.

 A trip to the train station is always an adventure and it is sometimes better to book at the station.
 That way they can help you out if you have any questions.

-3. Get in line and fill out the form while standing in line.
-Otherwise several people will get ahead of you while you fill out your form at the table and it can be a very long wait. (note: women often have their own line.
-Get into that for a shorter queue and don't let the Indian men get in front of you.
-They don't care that it's women only and think they can stand in front of a tourist)
+- Get in line and fill out the form while standing in line.
+Otherwise several people will get ahead of you while you fill out your form at the table and it can be a very long wait.

-4. Know the name of the train station that you want to go to.
-Stops are not always the same name as the city and the ticket agent may not know the stop that you want if you simply say Goa, because there are several stops for Goa.
+- Know the name of the train station that you want to go to.
+Stops are not always the same name as the city and the ticket agent may not know the stop that you want if you simply say something like Goa or Mumbai.
+Because there are several stops for each.